ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 	been renamed to "geographickeycode"
 	- the person extensions "populationcityarea" and "populationcityadmin" has been removed.
+	- period type is now an enum type
+	- added Years period
+	- added subject code and subject name as attributes for class
 	- miscellaneous improvements in the documentation